 Cousins set the hearing to resolve an impasse between Avago lawyers and Zhang’s legal defense over Avago’s production of certain internal documents.
-The company already has released eight hundred records to Zhang.
+The company already has released millions of documents to federal prosecutors and to Zhang.

 “This is not a hearing on the condition of (Zhang’s) release,” a tight-lipped Judge Cousins told the Avago attorneys in response to their allegations.